dyota257/wrestlingscoreboard/to-do.md

     - need to rework structure so that EACH ROW is one wrestler, with own class_points
     - at the end of every match, post two rows: one for blue, one for red

+[ ] records.js
+    - Logic for this hasn't been written yet.
+The SQL query is just a placeholder.

 ## Misc

 [ ] Exhibitions?
 Remember to mark them correctly somehow